Greytown, New Zealand: Tourism

 Greytown is a popular weekend and holiday destination.
 It was awarded the title of New Zealand's Most Beautiful Small Town 2017 (pop less than 5,000).

 The main street has a number of boutique, antique stores and cafés.
 The official camping ground next to the soldiers' memorial park is very popular during long weekends and holidays.
 Swimming is free at the Greytown Memorial Park which remains a monument to the men of Greytown who gave their lives in both World Wars.
 Within the park are 117 lime trees, planted in 1922 to commemorate the 117 soldiers from the community who died in WW1.
 With cycling becoming increasingly popular the Woodside Rail Trail is a regular spot for visitors.
 The 5 km rail trail passes through quiet farmland, native plantings and heritage trees to Woodside Station, with great views of the Tararua Ranges.

 Festival of Christmas

 Following the first COVID-19 lockdowns in 2020, the town began hosting the Wairarapa Festival of Christmas in July to boost tourism in the area, providing an experience evocative of a wintertime Christmas in the Northern Hemisphere.
 The month-long festival includes lighting displays, markets, workshops, and family activities.
 The annual event attracts tens of thousands of visitors and brings in more than $4.5 million into the region’s economy.
 In 2025, the festival was named as the winner of the Vibrant Gold category in the Wellington Gold Awards, after previously being crowned Supreme Winner at the 2023 Wairarapa Awards.

 Horticulture

 Greytown was marketed as "The fruit bowl of the Wairarapa" when fruit was grown on the west of the town with orchards like Westhaven and Pinehaven.

-The Kidds came to Greytown in 1906 from Wanganui where they had been engaged in fruit growing.
-In 1910 they bought a twenty-acre farmlet in Udy Street which he planted with a mixture of soft fruits (blackcurrants & gooseberries) and apple trees.
-They made the improvement to the orchard, their main purpose in life, continually experimenting with propagating new varieties of apples.
-Their experiments with cross pollination resulted in the fixing of several commercial varieties, the most notable of which are the Kidd’s Orange Red, Freyburg and Gala which is grown worldwide.